Khamoshi (1970 film): Plot

-Colonel Sahab (Nazir Hussain), a world war II veteran doctor, is head of psychiatry ward.
-Nurse Radha (Waheeda Rehman) in the same ward is heart-broken after a civilian patient, Dev Kumar (Dharmendra), whom she cured by pouring out her love and affection, left the hospital.
+Colonel Sahab, a World War II veteran doctor, is head of the psychiatry ward at a hospital.
+Nurse Radha working the same ward is heart-broken after a civilian patient, Dev Kumar, whom she cured, left the hospital.
 She had been unable to keep her heart separate from her professional work and had fallen in love with that patient.
-Now Arun Choudhary (Rajesh Khanna), a writer and poet enters as a patient, suffering from acute mania after being rejected by his lover, Sulekha, a singer.
+Arun Choudhary, a writer and poet enters as a patient, suffering from acute mania after being rejected by his lover, Sulekha, a singer.
 After refusing to take care of him initially, Radha later relents.
 While caring for Arun, she reminisces about her past and tells a story of how she took care of injured brave army soldiers when she was posted in Ladakh during the Sino-Indian war of 1962.

 Gradually, Arun is cured but Nurse Radha, yet again is emotionally involved with her patient.
 Unable to deal with her complex feelings, Radha becomes emotionally deranged.
 Ironically she is admitted to the same room of the ward.
-Colonel Sahab regrets that while he always saw a devoted nurse in her and omitted to see the woman inside her.
+Colonel Sahab regrets that he always saw a devoted nurse in her and didn't see the woman inside her.
 Arun promises to wait for her recovery.